alaa-okasha/wild-oasis/README.md

 - Secure file uploads to Supabase storage
 - Environment variables for sensitive data

-## 📱 Responsive Design

-The application is built with responsive design principles using Styled Components, ensuring a great experience across devices.

 ## 🧪 Development Features

 - React Query DevTools for debugging